ryanpetrello/lesspy/README.md

-lesspy is a library that helps parse .less files through LESS and outputs CSS files:
+Helps compile collections of .less files into CSS files

 * Given a source directory, recursively finds LESS (.less/lss) files
 * Saves resulting CSS files to ``destination_path``, using the same